 Ch Frequency Response (Custom OFDM)

-The Ch Frequency Response trace for Custom OFDM Orthogonal Frequency Division Multiplexing: OFDM employs multiple overlapping radio frequency carriers, each operating at a carefully chosen frequency that is Orthogonal to the others, to produce a transmission scheme that supports higher bit rates due to parallel channel operation.
+The OFDM Orthogonal Frequency Division Multiplexing: OFDM employs multiple overlapping radio frequency carriers, each operating at a carefully chosen frequency that is Orthogonal to the others, to produce a transmission scheme that supports higher bit rates due to parallel channel operation.
 OFDM is an alternative tranmission scheme to DSSS and FHSS. modulation is the channel frequency response for the specified spatial stream (MIMO Multiple Input, Multiple Output: A physical layer (PHY) configuration in which both transmitter and receiver use multiple antennas.) and measurement hardware input channel X (where X is the number of the channel).

 The frequency response data results are similar to the Digital Demodulation Eq Impulse Response trace data.
 The differences are: